mongodb/terraform-provider-mongodbatlas/website/docs/d/data_lake_pipeline.html.markdown

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find `group_id` in the official documentation.

-~> **IMPORTANT:** All arguments including the password will be stored in the raw state as plain-text.
-[Read more about sensitive data in state.](https://www.terraform.io/docs/state/sensitive-data.html)
+~> **IMPORTANT:** All arguments including the password will be stored in plain-text.
+[Read more about handling sensitive data in Terraform state.](https://www.terraform.io/docs/state/sensitive-data.html)

 ## Example Usages